 2 – Staying On-Site

-Editor’s Note: During the phased reopening of Walt Disney World, FastPass+, Dining Plans, and Extra Magic Hours are temporarily suspended.
+Editor’s Note: During the phased reopening of Walt Disney World, FastPass+ and Dining Plans are temporarily suspended.

 3 – My Disney Experience